ZayPitre/savant/README.md

 npm install
 ```

+3. Configure API Keys:
+   - Create or edit the `.env` file in the project root
+   - Add your Polygon.io API key (see API Keys section below)

-3. Start the development server:
+4. Start the development server:
 ```bash
 npm start
 ```